 Another deadline for filing Canadian Income Tax returns has come and gone which brings to mind the expression, “two things in life are certain: death and taxes”.

-As a result, they have unnecessarily struggled for years, or maybe even avoided filing their income tax returns altogether.
+As a result, these people have unnecessarily struggled for years, or maybe even avoided filing their income tax returns altogether.

 The truth is that income tax debt is generally treated the same as “any other unsecured creditors“, and we can deal with this for you.

 When a bankruptcy or consumer proposal is filed:

-At Yanch Dey & Associates, Licensed Insolvency Trustee, we’ve helped thousands of individuals get a “new tax life”, or clean slate, so they can focus on new tax filings, rather than trying to pay years’ worth of back taxes.
+We make it so you can focus on new tax filings, rather than trying to pay years’ worth of back taxes.

 If you want to find out about options for taxes owed contact us at 905-427-6647.